CiscoISE/terraform-provider-ciscoise/docs/data-sources/portal_global_setting.md

 subcategory: ""
 description: |-
   It performs read operation on PortalGlobalSetting.
-  - This data source allows the client to get the portal global settings by id.
-  - This data source allows the client to get all the portal global settings.
+  This data source allows the client to get the portal global settings by id.This data source allows the client to get all the portal global settings.
   Filter:
   [name]
   Sorting: